 Skip advert

 Advertisement - Article continues below

 However, it is worth noting that those same Japanese brand’s latest electric cars – the Nissan Ariya, Lexus RZ 450e and Toyota bZ4X – all feature CCS charging ports.
-Aside from the UX 300e and Leaf, you’ll also find CCS rapid charging ports on all new electric cars sold in the UK from the BMW i7 to the Fiat 500.
+Aside from the UX 300e and Leaf, you’ll also find CCS rapid charging ports on all new electric cars sold in the UK from the Porsche Taycan to the BYD Dolphin.

-The CHAdeMO Association says that, globally, there are more than a million electric vehicles equipped with a CHAdeMO inlet, while another million EVs can be charged with CHAdeMO chargers via an adapter.
+The CHAdeMO Association has stated that, across the globe, there are more than a million electric vehicles equipped with a CHAdeMO inlet, while another million electric cars can be charged with CHAdeMO chargers via an adapter.

 How do I find a CHAdeMO rapid charger?

-To find a CHAdeMO charger you can use apps like Zap-Map that let you filter search results by the type of charging port/connector you need, as well as the charging speeds nearby units are capable of.
+Finding a CHAdeMO charger is relatively simple, you can use apps like Zap-Map that allow you to filter search results by the type of charging port/connector you need, as well as the charging speeds nearby units are capable of.

+Skip advert